ElegantEngineeringTech/laravel-cookies-consent/README.md

     )
 ```

-#### Registering cookies callback
+#### Registering Cookie Callbacks

-Using `onAccepted` param, you can freely define the javascript code to execute when the consent is granted to a specific cookie group.
+Using the `onAccepted` parameter, you can define the JavaScript code to execute when consent is granted to a specific cookie group.

-In the previous example, we are granting consent using the facebook pixel.
+In the previous example, we grant consent using the Facebook pixel.

 ```php
 use Elegantly\CookiesConsent\Facades\CookiesConsent;